sobolevn/git-secret/CONTRIBUTING.md

 Firstly, new manuals will be created and added to the current commit with `make build-man` on `pre-commit` hook.

-Secondly, after the commit is successfully created it will also trigger `make build-gh-pages` target on `post-commit` hook, which will push new manuals to the [https://sobolevn.github.io/git-secret/][git-secret site].
+Secondly, after the commit is successfully created it will also trigger `make build-gh-pages` target on `post-commit` hook, which will push new manuals to the [git-secret site][git-secret-site].
 And the new `git` tag will be automatically created if the version is changed:

 ```bash
 if [[ "$NEWEST_TAG" != "v${SCRIPT_VERSION}" ]]; then